ec-myers/flashcards/README.md

 npm install
 ```

-To verify that it is setup correctly, run:
+To verify that it is setup correctly, in your terminal run:

 ```
 npm test
 ```

-in your terminal.
 You should have 5 pending tests in your `Card` test file that show up.

 ### Play the Game